softcommerceltd/magento-plenty-amasty-rewards/README.md

 ## About
-Magento <> PlentyMarkets Connector.
+Magento <> PlentyONE Connector.
 Amasty Rewards - Order profile module.

 ## Purpose
 Used to manage order item export for Amasty Rewards.